 IGF 2023: Security Cooperation in the Pacific Islands

-The upcoming IGF 2023 will focus on security cooperation in the Pacific Islands region.
-Scheduled for September 28-29 in Washington D.C., the IGF will bring together diverse stakeholders for a full agenda on regional security issues, partnerships, and drivers of instability and resilience.
+IGF Fall 2023 focused on security cooperation in the Pacific Islands region.
+The IGF brought together diverse stakeholders, from regional civil society actors to U.S. interagency representatives, for a full agenda on regional security issues, partnerships, and drivers of instability and resilience in the Pacific Islands.

 IGF 2023: Disaster Relief in the Indo-Pacific